MartinBies/MartinBies.github.io/index.md

 title: Welcome to My Homepage
 ---

 Versatile Postdoctoral Researcher with a [PhD in Physics from Heidelberg University](https://archiv.ub.uni-heidelberg.de/volltextserver/24045/).

-My research spans high energy physics, mathematics, and open-source software development, emphasizing my commitment to interdisciplinary research.
+My research spans physics, mathematics, and software development, emphasizing my interdisciplinary commitment.
+This research has led to [Publications](https://martinbies.github.io/publications/) on diverse mathematical topics, including toric geometry, Freyd categories, Brill-Noether theory, and root bundles.

-With full English proficiency and strong public speaking skills, I have a strong track record of international collaborations.
-[My publications](https://martinbies.github.io/publications/) cover diverse mathematical topics including toric geometry, Freyd categories, Brill-Noether theory, and root bundles.
+With full English proficiency and strong public speaking skills, I have a strong track record of international collaborations and [Teaching](https://martinbies.github.io/teaching/).

 Skilled in Julia, Python, and C++, I develop software on [GitHub](https://github.com/herearound) for computational research.